AODQ/OMOCCE/README.md

-OMOCCE A perma-death tile-bases rpg set on another planet with a rich, multilayered storyline, complex gameplay built with high risk high reward mechanics, and an engaging political and economic system.
+# OMOCCE

-Story: todo (I have it all in my mind just have to write it out)
+A perma-death tile-bases rpg set on another planet with a rich, multilayered storyline, complex gameplay built with high risk high reward mechanics, and an engaging political and economic system.

 Goals: